Brandt A. L. Gaches

 High-energy universe, meet the molecular universe

 Welcome!
-I'm a Phoenix native living in Duisburg, Germany as an Emmy Noether Junior Group leader at the University of Duisburg-Essen.
+I'm a Phoenix native and disabled astronomer living in Duisburg, Germany as an Emmy Noether Junior Group leader at the University of Duisburg-Essen.
 My research focuses on the acceleration and transport of cosmic rays in molecular clouds, cosmic-ray astrochemistry, and other interactions between high-energy radiation and the molecular interstellar medium.

 In regions shielded from ultraviolet radiation, the molecular chemistry of the interstellar medium is regulated by energetic, charged particles called cosmic rays.
 These ionizations and excitations produced by interactions of these particles, dominantly protons, lead to a diverse zoo of molecules.
 My research focuses primarily on the interactions of cosmic rays with dense, molecular gas and exploring novel sources of particle acceleration associated with molecular gas and star formation.